-International Women’s Day 2021 is here and we want to highlight some of the great people within Romero Insurance Brokers.
+International Women’s Day 2022 is here and we want to highlight some of the great people within Romero Insurance Brokers and The Romero Group.

 Whilst the number of women entering the industry is growing, in most Yorkshire-based companies the outlook is still vastly male-oriented.